aarnphm/aarnphm.github.io/content/quotes.md

 Your life so far is a drawing canvas.
 You can't change what's already been drawn, but you can always paint a new line. -- paraphrased from [@tommytrxnh](https://twitter.com/tommytrxnh)

+20 years from now you will be more disappointed by the things that you didn’t do than by the ones you did do.
+So throw off the bowlines.
+Sail away from the safe harbor.
+Catch the trade winds in your sails.
+Explore.
+Dream.
+Discover. -- Mark Twain

 ## On bits and bytes.

 Computer is a bicycle for the mind. -- [Steve Jobs](https://www.youtube.com/watch?v=ob_GX50Za6c&ab_channel=MichaelLawrence)